offensive-packaging/documentation/dex2jar/index.md

                    root modules to resolve in addition to the initial module.
                    <module name> can also be ALL-DEFAULT, ALL-SYSTEM,
                    ALL-MODULE-PATH.
+     --enable-native-access <module name>[,<module name>...]
+                   modules that are permitted to perform restricted native operations.
+                   <module name> can also be ALL-UNNAMED.
      --list-modules
                    list observable modules and exit
      -d <module name>